-Biden rallies supporters in Texas after Buttigieg, Klobuchar endorse him
+O'Rourke endorses Biden at Dallas rally on eve of Super Tuesday, as ex-VP appears to offer gun-control role

 Biden currently trails Sanders by just eight pledged delegates (56 to 48) in the race to get the 1,991 necessary to secure the Democratic party's nomination at this summer's convention in Milwaukee.
 Party leaders had feared that the splintering moderate vote would allow Sanders, a self-described "democratic socialist," to rack up victories in a series of high-stakes Super Tuesday contests and possibly gain an insurmountable advantage in the delegate count.

-However, former New York City Mayor Michael Bloomberg has resisted the trend to clear the path for Biden, predicting Monday that Democrats would have a contested convention.
+However, former New York City Mayor Michael Bloomberg has resisted calls to clear the path for Biden, predicting Monday that Democrats would have a contested convention.

 "The most likely scenario for the Democratic Party is no one has a majority -- it goes to a convention where there's horse-trading; there's compromise," Bloomberg said at a Fox News town hall in Manassas, Va., one of the states where voters will head to the polls Tuesday.
 "It doesn't even have to be the leading candidate; it could be the one with a smaller number of delegates."